Mom: 5th grade son kicked off school bus for mask infraction

 CONCORD, N.H.
 (AP) — A woman says her fifth grade son was kicked off a school bus for the rest of the year because of a mask-wearing infraction.

-Leilani Provencal posted the “inappropriate bus behavior notification" slip on Facebook regarding her son, Body Heath, 9.
-It said, “mask not worn over nose."
+Leilani Provencal posted a photo of an “inappropriate bus behavior notification" slip on Facebook, which said her son, Brody Heath, 9, had not worn his mask over his nose.

-The slip said it was Heath's second bus-riding offense; Provencal told the Caledonian-Record he had been warned for using an electronic device.
+The slip said it was Heath's second offense for prohibited behavior on the bus.
+But Provencal told the Caledonian-Record the first warning her son received was for using an electronic device, not for wearing his mask incorrectly.

-Provencal said her son, who goes to school in Monroe, lowered his mask Tuesday after accepting a mint from a friend; she said she's struggling to understand how there's no tolerance for a child making a mask mistake.
+Provencal said her son, who goes to school in Monroe, lowered his mask Tuesday after accepting a mint from a friend, and that she's struggling to understand how there's no tolerance for a child making a mistake.

-“I've tried really hard to get my head around this and it just doesn’t make sense," she said.
+“I've tried really hard to get my head around this and it just doesn’t make sense," she wrote in the Facebook post.

+Provencal told the newspaper she called the bus company who told her they had a zero tolerance policy for safety infractions related to the pandemic.

-A phone message seeking comment was left Friday with the bus company, JPI Transportation.
+Messages were left Friday with the bus company, JPI Transportation, and school officials.

 Provencal said she was told by school board members that the school district could not alter bus company policy, but that the issue could be discussed at the next board meeting, on Oct.
 19.

-Note: This story has been updated to correct the spelling of the boy's name to Brody, not Body.